Baked Pesto Salmon (Sheet Pan Meal)

 - Spread the vegetables and lemon slices out on the tray, around the filets.

-- Place tray in the oven and bake for 12-18 minutes until salmon reaches 145°F internally, or is pink (opaque) and flakey throughout.
+- Cook.
+Place tray in the oven and bake for 12-18 minutes until salmon reaches 145°F internally, or is pink (opaque) and flakey throughout.

-- Squeeze juice from the leftover zested lemon over the cooked salmon.
+- Serve.
+Squeeze juice from the leftover zested lemon over the cooked salmon.
+Top with Fresh basil if desired.
+Serve immediately with extra pesto.

 Would you like to save this recipe?

-Nutrition Facts
+Nutrition

 Nutritional information is an estimate and provided to you as a courtesy.
 You should calculate the nutritional information with the actual ingredients used in your recipe using your preferred nutrition calculator.